 - product attributes

-Of course, sales by product, product attributes, category, customer group, and customer can be assigned to Product and Customer reports, but we’ve decided to put them within several report types.
+Of course, sales by product, product attributes, category, customer group, and customer can be assigned to Catalog and Customers reports, but we decided to put them within several report types.

-As for Customer reports, they include one unique report type – New vs. Returning, but we also add Sales by Customers and Sales by Customer Group.
+As for Customers reports, they include Customers report and one more unique report type – New vs. Returning, but we also can add Sales by Customers and Sales by Customer Group here.

-Product or Catalog reports consist of Bestsellers Report, Sales by Product, and Sales by Product Attributes.
+Catalog, or Products, reports consist of Bestsellers Report, Sales by Product, and Sales by Product Attributes.

-Now, let’s tell a few words about filtering options.
+Now, we want to say a few words about filtering options.
 The Magento 2 reports extension by Amasty allows you to filter stats by the quantity of sold products, grand total, time interval, order status, store view, and other parameters.
-Feel free to combine then to get more precise information.
+Feel free to combine them to get more precise information.

-Sales by Product allows you to keep track of product sales.
-The Magento 2 reports extension offers a grid that shows product SKU, name, number of sold products, and total amount of money spend on it.
+Sales by Product report allows you to keep track of all product sales.
+The Magento 2 reports extension offers a grid that shows product SKU, name, the number of sold products, and the total amount of money spend on them.
 You can easily customize this grid view by showing/hiding certain columns.
 Besides, there are two filters on the same page: SKU and Name.
-Both provide the ability to get information you need.
+Both of them provide the ability to get the information you need.

-Sales by Coupon also allows you to set a time period and choose between Quantity and Total ($).
-Besides, it is possible to filter our results by a store view.
+Sales by Coupon report also allows you to set a time period and choose between Quantity and Total ($).
+Besides, it is possible to filter out results by a store view.
 All data is available in two forms: diagram and grid.

 The Sales by Customer Group report divides all sales data according to groups of customers.
-You can use the aforementioned instruments to make the report more precise: set a time interval, use Quantity or Total as a basis of the report, choose a store view.
-All data can be exported, grid columns can be rearranged and hidden.
+You can use the mentioned before instruments to make the report more precise: set a time interval, use Quantity or Total as a basis for the report, and choose a store view.
+All data can be exported, and grid columns can be rearranged and hidden.

-On the Sales by Hour report screen, you can view what hours are the most successful.
-All common tools also work in this section of the Magento 2 reports extension by Amasty.
+On the Sales by Hour report screen, you can view what hours are the most profitable.
+All standard tools also work in this section of the Magento 2 reports extension by Amasty.

-To check, what payment types are the most popular among your customers, use the Sales by Payment Type screen.
-Perhaps, it is possible to change something here.
+To check what payment types are the most popular among your customers, use the Sales by Payment Type screen.
+Perhaps, it is possible to use this info for further changes.

 The Sales by Country report consists of a world map and a grid.
 Both show countries where you sell the most.

-A grid with bestsellers shows your most popular products.
-At the same time, you can find out what goods are not popular at all.
-Just switch between descending and ascending quantity.
+The grid with bestsellers shows your most popular products.
+At the same time, you can find out which goods are not popular at all by switching between descending and ascending quantity.

-Unfortunately, we didn’t have an opportunity to dive deep within the module’s backend, but the provided information was enough to create this review.
-As you can see, there are a lot of report types each of which supports lots of filters to provide the most precise data flow.
-Is the Magento 2 reports extension better that its competitors?
+Unfortunately, we didn’t have an opportunity to dive deep into the module’s backend, but the provided information was enough to create this review.
+As you can see, there are many report types each of which supports lots of filters to get the most precise data flow.
+Is the Magento 2 reports extension better than its competitors?
 You can find the answer here: Magento 2 Advanced Reports Comparison.
 Here, we only describe the functionality of Amasty’s solution.
 As for the price of the module, Amasty Advanced Reports for Magento 2 costs $299, while its predecessor has a slightly cheaper price tag – $129.